 Number of hearts: 5

 Earthworms are one of the most common animals with multiple hearts.
-They can be found pretty much everywhere, as long as there’s dirt for them to live in.
+These decomposers can be found pretty much everywhere, as long as there’s dirt for them to live in.
 Earthworms have five hearts, although they’re very primitive organs.

 Earthworms are usually quite small, but there are a few species, called giant earthworms, that can grow up to ten feet long.
 All earthworms are good to have around- they improve soil quality which, in turn, makes plants stronger and healthier.